yukha/NGramSearch/README.md

 # Approximate matching and approximate search
+C# implementation of fuzzy search and fuzzy matching.
+That will find matches even when users misspell words or enter in only partial words for the search.

 Substrings of length N are called n-grams.
 N-grams partially overlap.
 For example, phrase `a little`, when using trigrams, will split into 8 parts (for simplicity symbol _ means whitespace)